barfowl/OpenSubdiv/documentation/bfr_overview.rst

                                                            U * Du,
                                                            U * Dv) const;

-Depending on the complexity of the limit surface (presence of one or more extra-ordinary vertices, creasing, etc.) this preparation of patch points can be costly -- especially if only evaluating the Surface once or twice.
+Depending on the complexity of the limit surface, this preparation of patch points can be costly -- especially if only evaluating the Surface once or twice.
+In such cases, it is worth considering evaluating "limit stencils", i.e. sets of coefficients that combine the original control vertices of the mesh without requiring the computation of intermediate values (*WIP - an additional figure here is useful)*.
-In such cases, it is worth considering evaluating "limit stencils", i.e. sets of coefficients that combine the original control vertices of the mesh without requiring the computation of intermediate values.
-The cost of evaluating stencils is considerably higher than direct evaluation, but in cases of sparse evaluation it can be worth it.
+The cost of evaluating stencils is considerably higher than direct evaluation, but that added overhead is often offset by avoiding the use of patch points.

 Surfaces should be considered a class for transient use.
 They are non-copyable and retaining them for longer term usage reduces their benefits.
-But the initialization cost of irregular Surfaces can be a deterrent and motive their retention despite increased memory costs.
+The initialization cost of irregular Surfaces can be a deterrent and motivate their retention despite increased memory costs.
 Retaining all Surfaces of a mesh for random sampling is a situation that should be undertaken with caution and will be discussed in more detail later with other advanced topics.